 Expect 20% salary increase, better work-life balance, skill development in AI | Specific, measurable predictions about what you believe will happen as a result of the decision. | |

-70% confident this will improve career satisfaction within 1 year | • Numerical estimate of confidence or likelihood that the expected outcome will occur • aids calibration tracking. | |
+70% confident this will improve career satisfaction within 1 year | • Numerical estimate of confidence or likelihood that the expected outcome will occur • enables calibration tracking over time. | |

-Option A: Accept job; Option B: Stay and negotiate; Option C: Continue job search | • Document all reasonable options evaluated, not just the one chosen • prevents selective memory. | |
+Option A: Accept job; Option B: Stay and negotiate; Option C: Continue job search | • Document all reasonable options evaluated, not just the one chosen • prevents selective memory and reveals how thoroughly you explored the option space. | |

-Assuming company culture matches what I saw in interviews; new manager is stable | • Explicitly list the beliefs you're taking as true without full evidence • these can be validated later. |
+Assuming company culture matches what I saw in interviews; new manager is stable | • Explicitly list the beliefs you're taking as true without full evidence • these can be validated later during retrospective review. |